What other names is Zinc known by?

 What is Zinc?

-Zinc is a metal.
+.
 It is called an "essential trace element" because very small amounts of zinc are necessary for human health.
+Since the human body

-Zinc is used for treatment and prevention of zinc deficiency and its consequences, including stunted growth and acute diarrhea
+Zinc is taken by mouth for the treatment and prevention of zinc deficiency and its consequences, including stunted growth and acute diarrhea

-and recurrent ear infections, and preventing lower respiratory infections.
+, and severe head injuries.
 It is also used for malaria

 and other diseases caused by parasites.